Kymera Therapeutics, Inc. (KYMR)

 • Study Result

-KT-621, an oral STAT6 degrader, showed deep target engagement, robust biomarker and clinical improvements, and a favorable safety profile in moderate to severe atopic dermatitis patients, with effects comparable or superior to dupilumab.
-Benefits extended to comorbid asthma and allergic rhinitis, supporting advancement into phase II-B trials and broader Type 2 disease indications.
+KT-621, an oral STAT6 degrader, showed deep target engagement, robust biomarker reductions, and strong clinical efficacy in moderate to severe atopic dermatitis, with a favorable safety profile and rapid onset of action.
+Results were comparable or superior to dupilumab, supporting advancement into phase II-B trials for AD and asthma, and highlighting potential across multiple Type 2 diseases.

 • The company is advancing its immunology pipeline, with the STAT6 program entering Phase 2b and data from Phase 1b to be disclosed soon.
 The IRF5 program is set to begin Phase I trials early next year, targeting high degradation levels for efficacy in autoimmune diseases.